What We Do

 To date, the ACRES Project has been working to increase awareness of the challenges adults with autism face by connecting with a variety of business and service organizations.
 We strive to provide the community with educational opportunities for family and support staff, and have hosted speakers such as Kerry Magro, a Temple Grandin award winner.

 In early 2017, we acquired a lease on a rural, two acre property in Patton Township.
-The 3,000 sq. ft. home will accommodate a variety of programs, including transitional independent living arrangements, life skills classes, and social groups.
+The 3,000 sq. ft. home accommodates our wide variety of programs, including life skills classes, entrepreneurial programs, and social groups.
 Since moving in to our facility two years ago, the ACRES Project has grown from hosting a single program with two clients to 14 programs serving over 90 individuals!
-Our growth shows no signs of stopping, with a planned greenhouse addition will provide adults with vocational training in aquaponics, a sustainable method of agriculture which combines raising fish and plants in one operation.
+Our growth shows no signs of stopping, with a planned greenhouse addition planned to provide adults with vocational training in aquaponics, a sustainable method of agriculture which combines raising fish and plants in one operation.

 Together with a growing circle of community members sharing a wide variety of professional skills, the ACRES Project is steadily moving toward its goal of creating a vibrant, uplifting community where all the pieces fit.